 (Can you believe my son tried to make me use his shoulder pads for a centerpiece?
 I knew then and there that he did not inherit my decor gene.)

 Remember, we’re not going near that dining room.
-Think stations.
-Think within arm’s reach.
+Think stations within arm’s reach.
 Think coffee table.

 My coffee table is large and round with a crank that lifts it up or down.
 It can go up as high as a regular table and you ought to see how low it can go.
 For this party, I crank it up a tad.

-When I was at Target, I stopped by the party supply section and bought crepe paper streamers in my favorite team colors – blue, black & silver.
-You’ve got to have lots of colors.
-I even found some crepe paper dots.
+You can hit up your local Walmart or Target to stock up on crepe paper streamers in your favorite team colors.
+I stopped by the party supply section and bought crepe paper streamers in my favorite team colors – blue, black & silver.

 Since my dessert station is to the right of the big screen, in front of a window, I decided to hang the streamers from the curtain rod – no tape required.